Tree Questions

 Trunk & Branch Cracks.
 Inspect the trunk and large branches for cracks.
 Deep, large cracks indicate structural weakness in the tree and need careful evaluation.

-Deadwood.
-Deadwood, or dead branches, are a normal part of a tree’s growth pattern but will eventually fall.
-Branches over two inches in diameter can cause serious damage when they fall.
-Removal of all dead wood may not be critical, but deadwood should not be ignored.
+Deadwood, or dead branches, naturally occurs as part of a tree’s growth cycle, but they will ultimately come down.
+Branches exceeding two inches in diameter can inflict significant damage when they fall.
+While it may not be essential to remove all deadwood, it is crucial not to overlook it.

 Share by: